-A highly contagious viral illness that can cause stomach cramps, nausea, vomiting, and diarrhea.
-Outbreaks can occur in childcare settings and can spread quickly among children and staff.
+It is a highly contagious viral illness that can cause stomach cramps, nausea, vomiting, and diarrhea.
+Outbreaks can occur in childcare settings and spread quickly among children and staff.

-To prevent the spread of these infectious diseases, it is important for childcare providers to practice good hygiene and sanitation practices, including handwashing, proper diapering procedures, and cleaning and disinfecting frequently touched surfaces and toys because all infectious diseases can be spread through contact from one person to another..
+To prevent the spread of these infectious diseases, childcare providers need to practice good hygiene and sanitation practices, including handwashing, proper diapering procedures, and cleaning and disinfecting frequently touched surfaces and toys because all infectious diseases can be spread through contact from one person to another.
 Sick children and staff should also stay home until they are no longer contagious to prevent further spread of illness.

 How Can Infectious Diseases Spread in a Childcare Setting?

-Respiratory droplets: Infectious diseases such as the common cold, flu, and COVID-19 can spread through respiratory droplets that are released when a person coughs, sneezes, talks, or breathes.
-These droplets can travel through the air and infect others who are in close proximity.
+Respiratory droplets: Infectious diseases such as the common cold, flu, and COVID-19 can spread through respiratory droplets released when a person coughs, sneezes, talks, or breathes.
+These droplets can travel through the air and infect others who are nearby.